icyBeRed/stpihkal/stpihkal/protocols/lovense.md

-Depending on the model and firmware versions, valid commands that do not have meaningful return value will respond with either the string `OK` or the original command string, while invalid commands will respond with either `ERR` or `UNKNOWN,` followed by the original command string.
+Depending on the model and firmware versions, valid commands that do not have meaningful return value will respond with either the string `OK` or the original command string, while invalid commands will respond with either the string `ERR` or the original command string prefixed with `UNKNOWN,`.

 Here is an example session, with whitespace added to distinguish transmitter and reciever.